Priyal2807/TodoApp/README.md

 # TodoApp
-Created an application for making a todo list after taking inout from the user.
+Created an application for making a todo list after taking input from the user.